Deep in the Heart of Dallas Special Guests

 .

-Vince Young is one of the most prolific dual-threat quarterbacks in NCAA history.
-A consensus first-team All-American, he won the Maxwell, Davey O’Brien, and Manning Awards in 2005, finishing as the Heisman Trophy runner-up.
-Young holds a 30-2 record as a starter, the highest winning percentage in UT history (93.8%).
+Vince Young is one of NCAA history’s most prolific dual-threat quarterbacks.
+A consensus All-American, he won the Maxwell, Davey O’Brien, and Manning Awards in 2005 as the Heisman runner-up.
+Young’s 30-2 record as a starter is the highest winning percentage in UT history (93.8%).

 Statistical Milestones: